 Moreover, the sooner the deceased’s family get in touch with our wrongful death attorneys, the sooner they will find out whether they have the right to file the claim themselves and, if they do, what steps they need to follow.

-Who Has the Right to Hire a Roswell Wrongful Death Lawyer and File a Compensation Claim?
+Who Is Eligible to Hire a Wrongful Death Lawyer in Roswell, GA?

 Georgia laws set a clear hierarchy for the persons who have the right to seek compensation after someone’s wrongful death.
 The hierarchy is as follows: